oracle/terraform-provider-oci/website/docs/d/core_volume_backup_policies.html.markdown

 	* `day_of_month` - The day of the month to schedule the volume backup.
 	* `day_of_week` - The day of the week to schedule the volume backup.
 	* `hour_of_day` - The hour of the day to schedule the volume backup.
+	* `is_prevent_deletion_enabled` - Prevent backups from being deleted during the configured retention period.
+This is an optional field.
+If it is not specified, it is set to null, prevent deletion will not be applied to the backups.
+	* `is_retention_lock_enabled` - feature that prevents deletion or alteration of backup data for a specified period to ensure data protection and regulatory compliance.
+This is an optional field.
+If it is not specified, it is set to null, no retention lock will be applied to the backups.
+This feature should be used in conjunction with the retention-period field.
 	* `month` - The month of the year to schedule the volume backup.
 	* `offset_seconds` - The number of seconds that the volume backup start time should be shifted from the default interval boundaries specified by the period.
 The volume backup start time is the frequency start time plus the offset.
 	* `offset_type` - Indicates how the offset is defined.
 If value is `STRUCTURED`, then `hourOfDay`, `dayOfWeek`, `dayOfMonth`, and `month` fields are used and `offsetSeconds` will be ignored in requests and users should ignore its value from the responses.